 My creation has flaws.
 What can I do about it?

-How do I remove traces of resins hardened on glass?
+How do I remove traces of resin on glass?

 With a powerful paint stripper.